savoirfairelinux/cqfd/README.md

 To work around this limitation, cqfd will use `sudo(8)` when it is available in the container instead.
 The user is responsible for including it in the related Dockerfile.

+## Remove images

+Running `cqfd init` creates and names a new Docker image each time the Dockerfile is modified, which may lead to a large number of unused images that are not automatically purged.

+To list all created images, use:

+    $ cqfd ls

 ## Requirements